MicrosoftDocs/azure-devops-yaml-schema/content/resources-webhooks-webhook.md

 }
 ```

 When you access data from the webhook's request body, be mindful that it may lead to incorrect YAML.
 For example, if in the previous pipeline, your step reads `- script: echo ${{ parameters.WebHook.resource.message }}`, and you trigger the pipeline via a webhook, the pipeline doesn't run.
-This is because in the process of replacing `${{ parameters.WebHook.resource.message.title }}` with `message`, which contains the following JSON, the geenrated YAML becomes invalid.
+This is because in the process of replacing `${{ parameters.WebHook.resource.message.title }}` with `message`, which contains the following JSON, the generated YAML becomes invalid.

 ```json
 {